SX Network

 Follow the simple steps below to prepare your Smart Contracts for verification:

-1. Once your contracts have been deployed (we suggest flattening first, see Part II for our reasoning why), please reach out to our dev team, providing them with any addresses that require verification.
+1. Once your contracts have been deployed (we suggest flattening first, see for our reasoning why), please reach out to our dev team, providing them with any addresses that require verification.

 2. Our team will then get back to you once we've pre-configured your addresses to be verifiable.